robertsicher/Read_me_generator/Readme.md

   [License](##license)

   ## Description
-  A nodejs readme generator app to make high quality readme's
+  A nodejs application to create high quality readme's

   ## Installation
   init npm, install inquirer

   ## Usage
-  Make sure all info entered is correct to create accurate URL's
+  Make sure all info is entered accurately in order to generate the correct HTML's

   See it in action:
   https://robertsicher.github.io/Read_me_generator/